-On October 15, 2019, the Corporation prepaid \$100.0 million, including accrued and unpaid interest, of its USD First Lien Term Loan (as defined below), using cash on its balance sheet.
+On October 15, 2019, the Corporation prepaid \$100.0 million of its USD First Lien Term Loan (as defined below) and, subsequent to the end of the quarter on February 21, 2020, prepaid an additional \$100.0 million, in each case using available cash on hand.
+Both prepayments included accrued and unpaid interest.
 For additional information, see "Liquidity and Capital Resources" below.